joshuvavinith/AI_ChatBot/README.md

 export KAGGLE_KEY=your_key
 ```

-> ✅ If the dataset can’t be downloaded, the chatbot will use fallback training data.
+> ✅ If the dataset can't be downloaded, the chatbot will automatically fall back to the local dialog.csv file with basic conversation patterns.

 ---